-If you are looking for a progressive alternative to traditional education, you will find a list of approaches below, which clicks through to some further information.
+If you are looking for a progressive alternative to conventional education, you will find a list of approaches below, which clicks through to further information about each one.

 There are many reasons why progressive approaches are becoming more popular.
 Our website presents the concerns that people have with our state education system and fifteen changes that many are calling for.